 I used a plastic project box to house the Teensy.
 The lid is cut from a sheet of acrylic and has holes for CAPS and NUM Lock LEDs.
 The USB cable enters the box thru a slit on the side.

-This shows the finished Teensy project box with both LEDs lit.
+This shows the Teensy project box with both LEDs lit prior to adding the ErgoTrac pointing device.

 The table below gives the wiring from the PCB to the Teensy 4.1.